timbo-max/training-assistant/README.md

 1. Fork or clone this repo to your GitHub account
 2. Create a new Railway project → Deploy from GitHub repo
-3. Add all environment variables listed above
+3. Add all environment variables listed above including `TZ` for your local timezone
 4. Railway will auto-deploy on every push to GitHub
 5. Generate a public domain in Railway → Settings → Networking